fmenardo/sim_cluster_MTB/README.md

 # Pipeline to simulate the evolution of genome sequences of MTB under different conditions

-This repository contains supplementary data and code used for the manuscript **"Understanding drivers of phylogenetic clustering and terminal branch lengths distribution in epidemics of *Mycobacterium tuberculosis*"** (Menardo 2022, eLife2022;11:e76780 DOI: https://doi.org/10.7554/eLife.76780).
+This repository contains supplementary data and code used for the manuscript **"Understanding drivers of phylogenetic clustering and terminal branch lengths distribution in epidemics of *Mycobacterium tuberculosis*"** (Menardo 2022, eLife 2022; 11:e76780 DOI: https://doi.org/10.7554/eLife.76780).

 * sim_results:                a folder containing results for all simulations performed in the study (clustering rates and terminal branch lengths)